fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

     Optimizer(lr=lr)
     ```

-- For a specfic Optimizer like Adam, we need to import `AdamModule` from `declearn` package.
+- For a specfic Optimizer like Adam, we need to import `AdamModule` from `declearn`.
 Hence, it yields:

     ```python
     from fedbiomed.common.optimizers.optimizer import Optimizer
-    from declearn.optimizer.modules import AdamModule
+    from fedbiomed.common.optimizers.declearn import AdamModule

     lr = .01
     Optimizer(lr=lr, modules=[AdamModule()])